Catch

 Image courtesy of concept2

-• A good catch depends on a good recovery – you must establish the correct arm reach and body angle early so you are ready to drop the blade into the water.
+Setup: a good catch depends on a good recovery – extend from the lats and establish a good forward body angle early so you are ready to drop the blade into the water.

-• During the recovery, square the blade early to ensure that it is square when you are ready to drop it into the water.
+Blade: square the blade early during the recovery to ensure that it is ready to drop into the water.

 • light hands with little effort versus a tight grip and a forced effort

-• The hands never stop moving – they move smoothly toward the stern, rise gently for the catch, and move back toward the bow as soon as the legs drive against the footboard
+The hands never stop moving during the full stroke cycle – they move smoothly toward the stern, rise gently for the catch, and move back toward the bow as soon as the legs drive against the footboard.

 • The cox may say that you are ‘skying’ the blade.
 ‘Skying’ happens when you lunge forward and or dip your hands down at the catch forcing the blade to go up in the air.